 This Privacy Policy does NOT apply to other websites or apps to which we may otherwise link, or to other companies, third-party vendors who provide services to us, or entities who might be listed as third-party contacts on the website, each of which may be governed by their own privacy policies.
 This Privacy Policy also does not apply to information we may obtain from other sources about you.
-By using the website and/or by contacting us and providing any personal data, you consent to the collection, transfer, storage, disclosure and use of information by us in accordance with this Privacy Policy.
+This Privacy Policy describes how we collect, transfer, store, disclose and use your information.
+The legal bases for our processing activities are described in the applicable sections of this Privacy Policy.
 If we decide to change our Privacy Policy, we will post those changes on this page.

 Please do not provide us with any Protected Health Information (PHI) to the extent you want or expect same to be protected in any manner other than as explicitly set forth in this Privacy Policy.
-By providing us with any information or using the website or our services, you are agreeing to all terms and conditions set forth herein, including in connection with any PHI you provide to us.
+By providing us with any PHI, you acknowledge that such PHI will be handled in accordance with this Privacy Policy and not under HIPAA or similar health data regulations, unless we have entered into a separate agreement with you that provides otherwise.

 To the extent you enter into any agreement with us and the terms of that agreement directly conflict with the terms of this Privacy Policy, the terms of your agreement with us shall govern and control.
 To the extent such agreement contains additional terms, those terms shall remain in effect and control.